 - It is highly recommended that applicants with transfer credits view their transcript evaluations before the application deadline to ensure that they have the courses that are needed for admissions into their program of choice.
 Transcript evaluations can be viewed by logging in to MyMC.

-- It is the applicant’s responsibility to ensure that all the required documents are submitted to the Office of Enrollment Services before the application deadline.
+- It is the applicant’s responsibility to ensure that all the required documents are submitted to the Office of Records and Registration before the application deadline.

 - Applicants who have completed all or some of the priority courses (PDF, ) for their program of choice will be given first consideration.
 You may apply without completing any of the priority courses; however, this will make your application less competitive.